procrastinate-org/procrastinate/docs/howto/command_line.rst

     $ python -m procrastinate --help

-Please read the included help to get famailiar with its commands and parameters:
+Please read the included help to get familiar with its commands and parameters:

 .. command-output:: procrastinate --help